isreallee82/alx-low_level_programming/0x01-variables_if_else_while/README.md

 9. a program that prints all possible combinations of single-digit numbers.
 10. a program that prints all possible different combinations of three digits.
 11. a program that prints all possible combinations of two two-digit numbers.
+12. program that prints all possible combinations of two two-digit numbers.